swcarpentry/r-novice-gapminder/10-control-flow.md

 > Modify the script from Challenge 4 to also loop over each
 > country.
 This time print out whether the life expectancy is
 > smaller than 50, between 50 and 70, or greater than 70.
 >

+> #### Challenge 6 - Advanced {.challenge}
+>
+> Write a script that loops over each country in the `gapminder` dataset,
+> tests whether the country starts with a 'B', and graphs life expectancy
+> against time as a line graph if the mean life expectancy is under 50 years.
+>